Not sure what a wrongful death lawsuit is, or how to file one? We’re about to cover:

 - Damages.
 The patient suffered damages.
-Damages in a wrongful death lawsuit include loss of companionship, lost wages, medical expenses, pain and suffering, and more.
+Damages in a wrongful death lawsuit include loss of companionship and much more.

 If you believe a loved one was the victim of a wrongful death, you and your family may qualify for compensation.
 We’re experienced in wrongful death lawsuits.
 We can help determine whether your case may qualify for a lawsuit.
 Contact us today.

 Wrongful death occurs when someone dies due to the negligence or misbehavior of another person or entity.
 There may be a criminal prosecution in connection with the death.
 But a wrongful death lawsuit against the hospital is actually a civil action.
 So it’s completely separate from any criminal proceedings.